Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 SaaS API Deployment Guide
 =========================

-This documentation serves as a guide for Unstructured SaaS API users to register and manage API Key, as well as the billing information.
+This documentation serves as a guide for Unstructured SaaS API users to register, receive an API key and URL, and manage your account and billing information.
 It contains all the necessary instructions and resources to facilitate a smooth setup and deployment process of Hosted API on Unstructured infrastructure.

 New User Sign-up